barrygee/Barry-Gee-Nandos-Coding-Challenge/README.md

 **Run the code:** `npm start`

 - The telemetry data that matches that provided in the code challenge document will be pulled from a text file hosted on GitHub.
-- The Final positions of each rover will be logged in the terminal window
+- The final positions of each rover will be logged in the terminal window

 **Run the unit tests:** `npm run test`
 \